Hey-Mantle/nextjs-element-template/README.md

 - **Purpose**: For embedded iframe access within Mantle
 - **Flow**:
   1. App Bridge provides a JWT session token
-  2. Token is verified using HMAC with organization's access token
+  2. Token is verified using HMAC with the configured element secret (for managed installs)
   3. User and organization data is retrieved/created in local database
   4. Session is established for the current request